UnknownCode01/DSA-Practice/README.md

-Dsa questions practiced in Java
+All Dsa questions are practiced in Java